Layered Security, from Hardware to Runtime

 We talk through your situation: what is driving the need, what the business actually cares about, and whether this is the right fit.
 No pitch.

-The first month is always a structured assessment.
-Where you stand today, where the real gaps are, and what needs to happen first.
+Whatever the engagement, the first phase is always structured: where you stand today, where the gaps are, what needs to happen first.
+You see the lay of the land before any heavy build.

 All engagements run directly through Jesse Edwards.
 No juniors, no account managers, no generic playbooks handed off after the intro call.

 Built internal security tooling at JPMorgan Chase in an environment where regulatory scrutiny and real adversaries leave no margin for mistakes.
 Led embedded and OT security programs at DENSO, covering supply chain risk, threat modeling across every layer, and systems where safety is not optional.
-Founded and shipped RenovationRoute, a live platform with real payments, real users, and real security decisions made under production pressure.
+Founded and shipped RenovationRoute, a live platform with real payments, real users, and a production AI service running inside it.

 That background is what you get in the room.
 Not a certification holder with a checklist.

-In practice, you increase security by spending some combination of knowledge, time, and money.
+In practice, you increase security (and AI safety, and architecture quality) by spending some combination of knowledge, time, and money.

 Layered security from hardware to runtime: TPM/HSM, WAF, CI/CD scanning, secrets rotation, and encryption.
 Practical implementation beyond HTTPS.